511 keV galactic line from first-order phase transitions and primordial black holes: Introduction

 In this work, we aim to find the corresponding parameters space under the FOPT scenario, which generates the PBH mass and relic abundance to explain the 511 keV excess.
 As a result, the correlated gamma-ray spectra form PBH evaporation and GW signals from FOPT are predicted.
 This paper is organized as following: In section~\ref{sec:PBH_511keV}, base on NFW and isothermal distributions, we scrutinize the preferred PBH mass and abundance fraction for 511 keV excess.
 The realization of PBH formation and correlated signals production are discussed in section~\ref{sec:PBH_FOPT} and \ref{sec:BP}, respectively.
+Section~\ref{sec:mass_function} includes the mass function and discusses its influences on the results.
 Finally, we summarize the results in section~\ref{sec:conclusion}.